-In August 2020, the Council received a stormwater report from DAS summarising the monitoring and discharge data for the DAS site during the 2019-2020 monitoring period.
+The Council received a stormwater report from Corteva summarising the monitoring and discharge data for the Corteva site during the 2020-2021 monitoring period.
 It also details process management of stormwater and its release from site.
-During 2019-2020 the dangerous goods compound pumping system was replaced and upgraded supplementary to the upgrade of the compound undertaken in 2018-2019.
+During 2020-2021 the dangerous goods compound bunding was improved to ensure the risk of uncontrolled release from storm events was reduced.